-Using any kind of letters that can be moved independently of each other, make two or three short, easy words that your child will recognize.
+Using any kind of letters that can be moved independently of each other, make two or three short, easy words that your student will recognize.
 Say “These are words.”

 Now spread those same letters out randomly and ask, “What do you see now?”
-Chances are, you’ll get the correct answer, at which point you can elaborate and confirm that indeed they are ‘only letters’, that they are by themselves, not in any special order and do not mean anything.
+Chances are, you’ll get the correct answer.
+Elaborate and confirm that indeed they are ‘only letters’, that they are by themselves, not in any special order and do not mean anything.
 They just represent sounds.

 Ask the child how letters become words.
-Build a word or two together and talk about what those words mean.
+Build a word or two together.
+Talk about what those words mean.
 Repeat every few days for a couple of weeks with different types of letters.
 Be creative!
-Is there anything you can think of that will help kids understand how letters come together to form words?

 Have fun playing with letters and words by keeping sessions short and sweet, and adding movement and laughter in where possible!